Taylor, Fritch Help Karns City Close Regular Season With Win Over Rival Moniteau

 “We hurt ourselves,” said Moniteau coach Dee Arblaster.
 “Teams are going to gear toward Catherine and shutting her down.
 We have four other players that I am confident in and they have to be confident in themselves.
 We have been pretty balanced all year and for us to be successful, we have to be that.”

-Moniteau (17-5) will play North Clarion in the semifinals of Keystone Shortway Athletic Conference Tournament at 6 p.m. on Friday.
+Moniteau (17-5) will play North Clarion in the semifinals of the Keystone Shortway Athletic Conference Tournament at 6:00 p.m. on Friday.

 “We just have to forget about it,” Arblaster said.
 “We have a game on Friday.”